 In 2009, AF moved all processing and call center operations to Tampa, Florida.
 By having all of these operations based out of one location, AF created a single management structure providing dramatically enhanced service, consistent processing, accelerated response times, and improved usability for the membership.

 Progress continues as Online Filing, E-Subro Hub, and the members' ability to run reports and check docket status online have all become a reality.
 AF is the nation's largest arbitration and subrogation services provider.
-In 2021, its members filed almost 869,000 arbitration disputes and almost 2 million subrogation demands collectively worth more than $17.6 billion in claims.
+In 2023, members filed over 1.1 million arbitration disputes and almost 2.4 million subrogation demands collectively worth over $26.4 billion in claims.